Geography of Pakistan: Climate

 Pakistan lies in the temperate zone, immediately above the tropic of cancer.
 The climate varies from tropical to temperate.
 Arid conditions exist in the coastal south, characterized by a monsoon season with adequate rainfall and a dry season with lesser rainfall, while abundant rainfall is experienced by the province of Punjab, and wide variations between extremes of temperature at given locations.
 Rainfall varies from as little as less than 10 inches a year to over 150 inches a year, in various parts of the nation.
 These generalizations should not, however, obscure the distinct differences existing among particular locations.
-For example, the coastal area along the Arabian Sea is usually warm, whereas the frozen snow-covered ridges of the Karakoram Range and of other mountains of the far north are so cold year round that they are only accessible by world-class climbers for a few weeks in May and June of each year.
+For example, the coastal area along the Indian Ocean is usually warm, whereas the frozen snow-covered ridges of the Karakoram Range and of other mountains of the far north are so cold year round that they are only accessible by world-class climbers for a few weeks in May and June of each year.

 Pakistan has four seasons: a cool, dry winter marked by mild temperatures from December through February; a hot, dry spring from March through May; the summer rainy season, or southwest monsoon period, from June through September; and the retreating monsoon period of October and November.
 The onset and duration of these seasons vary somewhat according to location.

 The climate in the capital city of Islamabad varies from an average daily low of 2 °C in January to an average daily high of 38 °C in June.
 Half of the annual rainfall occurs in July and August, averaging about 300 mm in each of those two months.
 The remainder of the year has significantly less rain, amounting to about 100 mm per month.
 Hailstorms are common in early spring.

 Pakistan's largest city, Karachi, which is also the country's industrial center, is more humid than Islamabad but gets significantly lesser rainfall.
 Only July and August average more than 50 mm of rainfall in the Karachi area; the remaining months are exceedingly dry with little rainfall.
 The temperature is also more uniform in Karachi than in Islamabad, ranging from an average daily low of 13 °C during winter evenings to an average daily high of 34 °C on summer days.
 Although the summer temperatures do not get as high as those in Punjab, the high humidity causes the residents a great deal of discomfort.